Atom's Second Circumnavigation - Part Two

 That job also provided me with the funds necessary to make improvements to my own boat and continue my wanderings under sail.
 On two separate voyages across the South China Sea immediately before and after this period of work at the yacht factories, I traveled for a total of two years through the best cruising grounds imaginable among the hundreds of islands in the central Philippines.

 On these trips I sailed sometimes alone and sometimes with crew who stayed with me for as long as I could be tolerated.
 Since I imagined myself the congenial type and the voyages largely without excess hardship, I was surprised to find my crew's tolerance varied considerably from person to person!
-Although real life experiences shattered many of my cherished myths of exotic China, I found Asian women generally make excellent crewmates, even if initially reluctant to venture on the sea with the "Western barbarian sailor".
+Although real life experiences shattered many of my cherished myths of exotic China, I found Asian women can make excellent crewmates, even if initially reluctant to exchange the familiar life on land for an adventure on the sea.

 Crossing the Caribbean Sea and Pacific and cruising extensively for several years in southeast Asia without an engine taught me to appreciate the art of pure sailing, though not without some risk and extreme efforts.
 Requirements for engine-free cruising are a boat like the Triton that sails well in light air, a sculling oar, and the cultivation of an uncommon degree of forethought and patience.

 Like the ancient Chinese junk fleets that sailed these waters a thousand years ago - you run before the northeast monsoon in the winter, lay-up in a comfortable island during the transition months and run back before the lighter southwest monsoon of summer.
 Above all, keep an eye on the weather and the location of your nearest typhoon-safe harbor.